General questions

 Prescriptions

-You are under no obligation to use either and so if you would prefer not to, you can simply provide a copy of your prescription to your GP along with your clinical letter and request they prescribe it for you.
+3. You can provide a copy of your prescription to your GP along with your clinical letter and request they prescribe it for you.
 Please note, that there are several medicines that GPs are not authorised to prescribe e.g. Isotretinoin.
-Furthermore, most UK pharmacists do not accept digital prescriptions yet and so online pharmacists tend to be easier.

-It is important to be aware that our doctors will not prescribe controlled drugs and some high-risk medicines.
-We may refuse to prescribe to you have any safety or legal concerns.
+2. Our doctors will not prescribe controlled drugs and some high-risk medicines.
+We may refuse to prescribe to you if have any safety or legal concerns.

 Yes, however in order to obtain a repeat supply of medicines a consultation must be booked, this includes for urgent prescriptions.

-Your prescription will expire 28 days after you receive your documents.
+Your prescription will expire after 28 days.
 If you have not collected your prescription within this time, you will be required to book another consultation to have your medication re-prescribed again.

 The only exception to this is for isotretinoin prescriptions for females.
 These are only valid for seven days.